emiljdd/Tweepy-SparkTwitterI/README.md

 ## Project:
 This project will consist of multiple phases.
 The first phase of our project will be using Python 3.6 to set up a live data streaming pipeline with Twitter using the tweepy package and Spark using the pyspark library.
-The tag word we will use is 'Donald Trump'.
-Our President is on the news a lot and it would be interesting to see what hash tag topics are be attached to tweets that contain his name
+The tag word we will use is 'Donald Trump.'
+Our President is in the news a lot, and it would be interesting to see what hash tag topics are be attached to tweets that contain his name

 The second phase will be to analyze the top 10 tweets.
-Once a specified number of tweets (2,000+, approx. 10 minutes) have been obtained, we will analyze each individual tweet and will then rank the top 10 most popular hash tag topics using the hash tag marker.
+Once a specified number of tweets (2,000+, approx. 10 minutes) have been obtained, we will analyze each tweet and will then rank the top 10 most popular hash tag topics using the hash tag marker.

 A dashboard will be displayed, which will consist of a bar plot using the matplotlib and seaborn library.
 Our dashboard will be updated in real time as the tweets are collected and the top ten 'hash tag' topics will be displayed in a bar plot.
-Each item in the top ten list will be displayed in a different color.
-The x-axis will display the total count and the y-axis will show the hash tag topic.
+Each item in the top ten list will be shown in a different color.
+The x-axis will show the total count and the y-axis will show the hash tag topic.

-The third part of the project will be to capture a significant number of tweets (2,000+) and complete a sentiment analysis that will include a polarity and subjectivity score using thr python package textblob.
+The third part of the project will be to capture a significant number of tweets (2,000+) and complete a sentiment analysis that will include a polarity and subjectivity score using the python package textblob.

 The final phase will be to implement the machine learning algorithm, Naïve Bayes,  to see how well we can classify unseen tweets correctly.

 ## Data:
-The data will consist of creating a pipeline to live stream tweets that contain the tagword "Donald Trump".
-The pipeline will continue to live stream tweets to adequately display the ten most popular.
+The data will consist of creating a pipeline to live stream tweets that contain the tag word "Donald Trump."
+The pipeline will continue to live stream tweets to display the ten most popular adequately.

-Ultimately, the amount of tweets obtained should be around 2,000 to get a true sample of the most popular topics containing our tagword.
+Ultimately, the number of tweets obtained should be around 2,000 to get an accurate sample of the most popular topics containing our tag word.

 ## Methodology:
-A virtual machine running Ubuntu 16.0.4 was used, along withPython 3.5.2, which comes installed on the VM machine.
+A virtual machine running Ubuntu 16.0.4 was used, along with Python 3.5.2, which comes installed on the VM machine.
 Jupyter notebook was also utilized in creating python scripts.
 The following packages were used and installed via pip3:

 ### Tools and libraries